NehaBL/SentimentAnalysisProject/README.md

 - **Input:** "This is the worst experience."
   - **Output:** "Sentiment: Negative"
+# Sentiment Analysis Project

+This project performs sentiment analysis using machine learning and a TF-IDF vectorizer.

+## Project Overview
+The aim of this project is to build a machine learning model that can analyze the sentiment of textual data.
+By using Natural Language Processing (NLP) techniques, this project classifies text into positive and negative sentiments.
+This is particularly useful for businesses or organizations seeking to understand customer feedback, social media posts, and product reviews at scale.

+### Goals and Objectives
+- **Train a Sentiment Analysis Model**: Use a dataset of labeled text data to train a machine learning model that can classify text as positive or negative.
+- **Deploy for Real-World Usage**: The project includes a deployment-ready setup, allowing the model to be used in a live setting through a Streamlit interface.
+- **Optimize Accuracy**: Experiment with different vectorization methods (like TF-IDF) and preprocessing steps to improve the model’s accuracy.

 - **Input:** "I feel great today!"
   - **Output:** "Sentiment: Positive"